Accommodation in Canada & Options for Newcomers

 A hotel with a one or two-star rating will be less expensive.
 Many hotels offer discounts when you book directly through their websites at certain times of the year.
 Don’t be afraid to ask about promotions or discounts when booking your stay because many hotels are happy to help you save money while enjoying all the benefits.
 You can easily compare costs and get valuable customer feedback at online sites.

 Airbnb connects homeowners who rent their homes to those looking for short-term accommodation.
 Usually, Airbnb is less expensive than hotels and you can easily book online and view pictures.
-Be sure to ask about any added fees which can add up.
+Be sure to ask about any added fees such as cleaning fees which can add up.

 When Do I Book Short-Term Accommodation in Canada?